 Collateral

 The Company has pledged part of its trade receivables, short term investments and cash and cash equivalents in order to fulfil certain collateral requirements for the banking facilities extended to the Company.
-There is obligation to return the securities to the Company once these banking facilities are surrendered.
-(Refer note 20 and 25).
+There is obligation to return the securities to the Company once these banking facilities are surrendered. (refer note 20 and 25).

-1. As the future liability for gratuity is provided on an actuarial basis for the Company as a whole, the amount pertaining to individual is not ascertainable and therefore not included above.
+a.
+As the future liability for gratuity is provided on an actuarial basis for the Company as a whole, the amount pertaining to individual is not ascertainable and therefore not included above.

-Terms and conditions
+Terms and conditions Sales:

 The sales to related parties are made on terms equivalent to those that prevail in arm's length transactions and in the ordinary course of business.
 Sales transactions are based on prevailing price lists and memorandum of understanding signed with related parties.
-For the year ended 31 March 2024, the Company has not recorded any impairment of receivables relating to amounts owed by related parties.
+For the year ended 31 March 2025, the Company has not recorded any impairment of receivables relating to amounts owed by related parties.

 Purchases:

-The purchases from related parties are made on terms equivalent to those that prevail in arm's length transactions and in the ordinary course of business.
+The purchases from related parties (including services) are made on terms equivalent to those that prevail in arm's length transactions and in the ordinary course of business.
 Purchase transactions are made on normal commercial terms and conditions and market rates.

 Loans to overseas subsidiaries: